tonysamperi/ngx-mat-timepicker/README.md

 | @Input()
   hoursOnly: boolean | Set `true` to prevent switching to minutes automatically once hour is selected.
 Uses `false` by default |
 | @Input()
-  theme: NgxTimepickerTheme |  Custom css properties which will override the defaults |
+  theme: NgxMatTimepickerTheme |  Custom css properties which will override the defaults |
 | @Input()
   timepickerClass: string |  To provide a custom css class for the timepicker |
 | @Output()